polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 ![Screenshot of configuring one individual table in the CRUD Backend Generator](/images/configuring-crud.jpg)

 The Backend Generator creates 5 HTTP endpoints by default for each table.
-One endpoint for all CRUD operations, and a 5th endpoint to count items.
+One endpoint for each CRUD operation, and a 5th endpoint to count items.
 If your table does not have a primary key, it will not be able to generate delete or update endpoints.
 If your primary key has a default value, it will not generate endpoint code requiring a primary key value for its create endpoints.
 In general, the endpoint generator tries to intelligently choose defaults for your tables as it generates your backend.
 However, it is not always able to choose correctly for you, so you might want to sanity check its result after you've generated your backend.

 ## Endpoint generator settings